Willis Lamm's

 Red lens illuminated.

-This signal was manufactured around 1944.
+This signal appears to have been manufactured prior to WW-II.
 The factory sequence for this signal was a little unusual by today's standards.
 The signal sequenced G-Y-R-Y-G, which was fairly common in the 1940s, but when the Darleys turned yellow, they had a one second overlap of green, then one second of yellow alone, then one second of overlapping red.
 The overlaps were similar when the signal changed from red to green.

 Return to Signals Page